LokiW-03/comp0197-cw2/ablation/README.md

 **Pseudo mask generation**

-@chenge
-- The generation process involves 2 thresholds that determine the split between 3 classes: foreground, contour, background.
+- The generation process involves 2 thresholds that determine the split between 3 classes: foreground, contour(ambiguous), background that are aligned with the original dataset.
 These thresholds are varied but the rest of the process is the same.
-- Any other details I'm missing?

 **Segmentation model**